Monastery of Saint Translators

 The Monastery of Saint Translators (Սուրբ Թարգմանչաց վանք, Surb Targmanchats Vank, Quşçu məbədi) is an Armenian monastery, founded in the 4th century.
 It is located north of Dashkasan, in Azerbaijan.

 The Monastery was founded by Saints Mesrop Mashtots and Sahak Partev.
 In 411 they translated the Bible from Syriac.

 History

 According to some sources the monastery was built in the end of the 4th century and the beginning of the 5th century.
 In 989 and 1845 the monastery was reconstructed.
 The monastery rose during the reign of bishop Gabriel Harutunyan.
 During his reign, many people from near villages help monastery.
-The new rose of monastery was during the reign of Stepanos Balyants, in the 1830s.
+The new rose of the monastery was during the reign of Stepanos Balyants in the 1830s.
 It is known that in 1839, monk Grigor Ter-Hovhannesyants three times served as a priest.
 In 1849 archimandrite Sargis had followed archimandrite Hovhannes.

-In northeast of the monastery is located a vaulted barn.
+A vaulted barn is located to the east of the monastery.

 Name

 The Monastery of Saint Translators (Surb Targmanchats) received its name because on its wall Mesrop Mashtots and Sahak Partev translated the Bible from Syriac.